 Exemptions and who grants them

 Exemption must be granted by the Marketplace or claimed on an income tax return.
+See the Instructions for Form 8965, Health Coverage Exemptions, for more information about exemptions claimed the tax return.
 For additional information about how to get exemptions that the Marketplace may grant, visit HealthCare.gov/exemptions.

 Exemptions that may only be granted by a Marketplace

 - Members of certain religious sects – The Marketplace determined that you are a member of a religious sect in existence since December 31, 1950, that is recognized by the Social Security Administration (SSA) as conscientiously opposed to accepting any insurance benefits, including Medicare and Social Security.

 - Coverage considered unaffordable based on projected income – The Marketplace determined that you do not have access to coverage that is considered affordable based on your projected household income.

 - Determined ineligible for Medicaid in a state that did not expand Medicaid coverage – The Marketplace found that you would have been determined ineligible for Medicaid solely because the State in which you live does not participate in Medicaid expansion under the Affordable Care Act.